 Candidates are expected to have first class, or good second class degrees (though not necessarily in law).
 But mere intellectual ability is only part of it: a successful candidate must have the confidence and ambition to succeed, the common sense to recognise the practical advice a client really needs, and the ability to get on well with clients, solicitors and other members of Chambers – and with the Clerks.

-Mini-pupillages of a day and up to 5 days are available, although not obligatory.
-Spending a week in Chambers gives the applicant a much better idea of the kind of work we do and of the atmosphere in Chambers.
+Mini-pupillages of between a day and 5 days are available, although not obligatory.
+Spending up to a week in Chambers gives the applicant a much better idea of the kind of work we do and of the atmosphere in Chambers.